ProShare Advisors LLC Sells 147 Shares of NewMarket Co. (NYSE:NEU)

-ProShare Advisors LLC lowered its position in NewMarket Co.
-(NYSE:NEU – Get Rating) by 13.5% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+ProShare Advisors LLC decreased its holdings in NewMarket Co.
+(NYSE:NEU – Get Rating) by 13.5% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 941 shares of the specialty chemicals company’s stock after selling 147 shares during the period.
-ProShare Advisors LLC’s holdings in NewMarket were worth $305,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+ProShare Advisors LLC’s holdings in NewMarket were worth $305,000 at the end of the most recent quarter.

-Several other institutional investors have also added to or reduced their stakes in the company.
-Mutual of America Capital Management LLC lifted its stake in NewMarket by 0.9% in the first quarter.
-Mutual of America Capital Management LLC now owns 6,237 shares of the specialty chemicals company’s stock worth $2,023,000 after purchasing an additional 56 shares during the last quarter.
+A number of other institutional investors have also recently made changes to their positions in the business.
 GHP Investment Advisors Inc. bought a new stake in NewMarket in the first quarter worth about $27,000.
-Teacher Retirement System of Texas lifted its stake in NewMarket by 5.4% in the first quarter.
-Teacher Retirement System of Texas now owns 1,760 shares of the specialty chemicals company’s stock worth $571,000 after purchasing an additional 90 shares during the last quarter.
-AGF Investments LLC lifted its stake in NewMarket by 4.8% in the first quarter.
-AGF Investments LLC now owns 2,571 shares of the specialty chemicals company’s stock worth $834,000 after purchasing an additional 118 shares during the last quarter.
-Finally, Exchange Traded Concepts LLC lifted its stake in NewMarket by 6.7% in the first quarter.
-Exchange Traded Concepts LLC now owns 1,971 shares of the specialty chemicals company’s stock worth $639,000 after purchasing an additional 123 shares during the last quarter.
+Covestor Ltd bought a new stake in NewMarket in the fourth quarter worth about $115,000.
+Hightower 6M Holding LLC bought a new stake in NewMarket in the first quarter worth about $225,000.
+Inspire Investing LLC bought a new stake in NewMarket in the first quarter worth about $236,000.
+Finally, Nisa Investment Advisors LLC bought a new stake in NewMarket in the first quarter worth about $260,000.
 Institutional investors own 65.94% of the company’s stock.

 NewMarket Stock Performance